jgccon/tfst/src/clients/tfst-dev/docs/domain-model/index.md

+---
+id: domain_model
+title: Domain Model
+sidebar_position: 0
+---

-# TFST - Domain Model
+# Domain Model

 ## Purpose
 This directory contains the core domain model documentation for The Full Stack Team (TFST).
 It defines the key entities, their relationships, and bounded contexts.